aurorainnovations/aurorainnovations.github.io/README.md

 ---
-label: "home"
+label: "Home"
 icon: home
 ---

 ---

-## welcome to the cathaxx docs!
+## Welcome to the cathaxx docs!

-see the sidebar to navigate
+See the sidebar to navigate.